Paul Nimmo: Ecclesiastical activities

-In 2020, Nimmo became a Member of the Communion of Protestant Churches in Europe delegation for a second phase of ecumenical dialogue with the Pontifical Council for Promoting Christian Unity on the doctrine of the church.
-In the same year, he also became a Member of the Theological Forum of the Church of Scotland.
+In 2020, Nimmo became a Member of the Communion of Protestant Churches in Europe delegation for a second phase of ecumenical dialogue with the Dicastery for Promoting Christian Unity on the doctrine of the church.
+In the same year, he also became a Member of the Theological Forum of the Church of Scotland, and now serves as its Vice-Convener.
 From 2014 to 2018, Nimmo was the Adviser of the Learn initiative of the Church of Scotland.
 From 2008 to 2015, he was a Member of the Joint Commission on Doctrine of the Church of Scotland and the Roman Catholic Church in Scotland.
 From 2011 to 2013 he was a Member of the Action of Churches Together in Scotland/Church of Scotland ‘Why Believe?’
 Group, and from 2009 to 2012 he participated in the Church of Scotland Working Group on Issues in Human Sexuality.
-He is an ordained elder at Kemnay Parish Church, and preaches regularly in local parishes in Aberdeen and Aberdeenshire.
+He is an ordained elder in the Church of Scotland and preaches regularly in local parishes in Aberdeen and Aberdeenshire.

 Research and teaching

 Nimmo’s research interests lie primarily in the field of systematic theology, exploring the meaning, coherence, and implications of Christian doctrine.
 His specific area of focus is the history and theology of the Reformed tradition, with a particular interest in the theology of Friedrich Schleiermacher, the theology of Karl Barth, and the Reformed tradition in Scotland.
-In 2008, he was a Guest Lecturer in Reformed Theology at the University of Göttingen, and in the same year, he delivered the Kerr Lectures at the University of Glasgow on "A Theology of Obedience".
+In 2008, he was a guest lecturer in Reformed theology at the University of Göttingen, and in the same year, he delivered the Kerr Lectures at the University of Glasgow on "A Theology of Obedience".
 His teaching portfolio covers an array of themes in the areas of Christian theology, Christian ethics, and church history.
 In 2011, the quality of his teaching was recognised by a University-wide Teaching Award from the Edinburgh University Students’ Association.
-He teaches on courses at the Aberdeen Academy of Theology, and at events of the Centre for Ministry Studies in Aberdeen, of which he is an Associate.
+He teaches on courses at the Aberdeen Academy of Theology, and at events of the Centre for Ministry Studies in Aberdeen, of which he is an associate.